Set up your AudioMoth

-To set up your AudioMoth for the British Bat Survey use the 'chime' which plays when you press the button below.
-The recording settings for the British Bat Survey are embedded in the chime.
+To set up your AudioMoth use the 'chime' which plays when you press the button below.
+The recording settings for the survey are embedded in the chime.
 When the AudioMoth hears the chime it applies the correct settings.

 - Set the switch to USB/OFF.

 - Insert a blank microSD card.
 The SD card should be inserted print facing down.

 - Open this webpage on a device that can play a sound, such as a computer with speakers, a laptop, tablet or smartphone (currently the chime only works on Android smartphones, not iPhones).
 Check that your device is not set to silent.

 - Move the switch on the AudioMoth to DEFAULT.
 The green LED will flash every two seconds while it waits for the chime.

-- Push the button below to play the chime.
+- Click the button below to play the chime.

 - If the configuration has been successful the green LED will stay on continuously.
-You may need to experiment a bit with different distances and volume settings until the green LED stays on.
+You may need to experiment with different distances and volume settings until the green LED stays on.
 You can push the 'play chime' button as many times as you need.